 Peri/menopause is a natural state of aging.
 But hair loss can be a symptom of a serious problem.
 The first thing you should do if you’re experience hair loss is see your doctor, to make sure you don’t have a health issue (such as anemia, lupus, hypothyroidism, etc).

 Once you and your doctor have determined that your hair loss is caused by peri/menopause, then, again, with your doctor’s approval, you might find the following treatments beneficial…

 2. Replace hormones.

-If we are experiencing hair loss or thinning hair because our female hormones are in decline, then it only makes sense that replacing estrogen and progesterone through pills and creams might help.
+If we are experiencing hair loss or thinning hair because our female hormones are in decline, then it only makes sense that replacing estrogen and progesterone through the best hair growth supplements and hair loss products might help.
 Another treatment option might be low-androgen index birth control pills.
 (High-androgen birth control pills can create more hair loss.
 Great!
 Just what we need — more hair loss!)

 3. Try Minoxidil.